Sparse Spatial Transformers for Few-Shot Learning: Experiments

-To verify the effectiveness of our proposed SSFormers for few-shot image classification task, we conduct comprehensive experiments and compare our methods with other state-of-the-art methods.
-The experimental results are shown in Table 1 and Table 2.
+To verify the effectiveness of our proposed SSFormers for the few-shot image recognition task, we conduct comprehensive experiments and compare our methods with other state-of-the-art methods.
+Table 1 and Table 2 list the recognition results of different methods on the \emph{mini}ImageNet, \emph{tiered}ImageNet, CIFAR-FS, and FC100 datasets.
 The results show that our method achieves the best results in almost all settings.
-For example, compared with the classic attention-based method CAN~\cite{CAN}, our model is around 4.4\%/4.0\% better than CAN on \emph{mini}ImageNet with \emph{ResNet12}.
-And compare with the previous transformers-based method FEAT~\cite{feat}, which uses transformers to find task-specific features in the support set, our method achieves 1.4\%/2.0\% improvements on \emph{tiered}ImageNet with \emph{ResNet12}.
+For instance, on the \emph{mini}ImageNet, \emph{tiered}ImageNet, CIFAR-FS, and FC100 datasets, with a ResNet12 backbone, SSFormers have approximately 5.3\%, 3.8\%,3.7\%, and 12.2\% performance improvements, respectively, compared with the vanilla Prototypical Net~\cite{7} under the 5-shot setting, while they have 7.4\%, 6.1\%, 3.2\%, and 16.6\% performance improvements, respectively, under the 1-shot setting.

-The reason why we can achieve this improvement is that SSFormers can find task-relevant patches in the current task and perform sparse spatial cross attention algorithms based on hierarchical dense representations.
+Note that our model gains 3.3\%/3.2\% and 2.3\%/2.8\% improvements over the most relevant work CTX~\cite{21} under a 1-shot/5-shot setting with ResNet12 on \emph{mini}ImageNet and \emph{tiered}ImageNet, respectively.
+We obtain this improvement because SSFormers can find task-relevant patches in the current task and perform sparse spatial crossattention algorithms based on dense hierarchical representations.